luiswirth/bsc-thesis/src/introduction.typ

 = Introduction

-== FEEC and its significance

 Partial Differential Equations (PDEs) are the mathematical language we use to model continuum problems across physics and engineering.
 From heat transfer and fluid dynamics to electromagnetism and quantum mechanics, PDEs describe the fundamental systems that govern our universe.
 Because of this, solving PDEs efficiently and accurately is central to modern computational science.

 The Finite Element Method (FEM) is one of the major methods employed to numerically solve PDEs on unstructured meshes inspired by ideas from functional analysis.

 While scalar-valued FEM is realtively easily constructed and studied using Lagrangian FE spaces, vector-valued FEM is far more involved.
 #quote(block: true, attribution: [Hiptmair @hiptmair-whitney])[
 Without referring to differential geometry, several authors had devised vector valued finite elements that can be regarded as special cases of discrete